saltstack/salt/doc/topics/reactor/index.rst

 Mapping Events to Reactor SLS Files
 ===================================

-The event tag and data are both critical when working with the reactor system.
-In the master configuration file under the reactor option, tags are associated with lists of reactor sls formulas (globs can be used for matching):
+Reactor SLS files and event tags are associated in the master config file.
+By default this is /etc/salt/master, or /etc/salt/master.d/reactor.conf.

+In the master config section 'reactor:' is a list of event tags to be matched and each event tag has a list of reactor SLS files to be run.

 .. code-block:: yaml

-    reactor:
-      - 'auth':
-        - /srv/reactor/authreact1.sls
-        - /srv/reactor/authreact2.sls
+    reactor:                           # Master config section "reactor"

-      - 'minion_start':
+      - 'minion_start':                # Match tag "minion_start"
-        - /srv/reactor/start.sls
+        - /srv/reactor/start.sls       # Things to do when a minion starts

-When an event with a tag of ``auth`` is fired, the reactor will catch the event and render the two listed files.
-The rendered files are standard sls files, so by default they are yaml + Jinja.
-The Jinja is packed with a few data structures similar to state and pillar sls files.
-The data available is in ``tag`` and ``data`` variables.
-The ``tag`` variable is just the tag in the fired event and the ``data`` variable is the event's data dict.
+        - /srv/reactor/monitor.sls     # Other things to do

+      - 'salt/cloud/\*/destroyed':     # Globs can be used to matching tags
+        - /srv/reactor/decommision.sls # Things to do when a server is removed

+Reactor sls files are similar to state and pillar sls files.
+They are by default yaml + Jinja templates and are passed familar context variables.

+They differ because of the addtion of the ``tag`` and ``data`` variables.

+- The ``tag`` variable is just the tag in the fired event.
+- The ``data`` variable is the event's data dict.

 Here is a simple reactor sls:

 .. code-block:: yaml